Defined Benefit Pension Plan (DB) Canada: How Benefits Are Calculated

 What Happens If You Leave a Defined Benefit Pension Plan Before Retirement?

-• Transfer value to LIRA – Transfer the commuted value representing the lump sum current value of your future pension to a Locked-In Retirement Account (LIRA).
+• Commuted value transfer – Transfer the commuted value, the present value of your future pension, to a Locked-In Retirement Account (LIRA), subject to plan rules and regulatory limits.

 Most DB plans have vesting periods before you are entitled to benefits if you leave the plan.
 Two years is typical.
 If you leave prior to vesting, you will receive your contributions back with interest, but you will lose the employer contributions.